dekuNukem/traffic-cone-film-scanning/cone_customization.md

 ## Install Autodesk Fusion

-Autodesk Fusion is a popular CAD software for designing 3D parts.
+Autodesk Fusion is a popular 3D CAD software.

 We're going to install the free version, customize the traffic cone, and print the result.